grnet/gnt-networking/docs/index.rst

 reverse ones too).

+.. _setups:

 Supported Setups
 ----------------

-Currently since NICs in Ganeti are not taggable objects, we use network's and instance's tags to customize each NIC configuration.
-NIC inherits the network's tags (if attached to any) and further customization can be achieved with instance tags e.g. <tag prefix>:<NIC's UUID or name>:<tag>.
+Currently since NICs in Ganeti are not taggable objects, we use network's tags to customize each NIC configuration.
+If a NIC resides inside a network, its tags are inherited and exported as the NETWORK_TAGS environment variable.
 In the following subsections we will mention all supported tags and their reflected underline setup.

 ip-less-routed